Hayben25/dots/.config/README.md

 $ yay -S amd-ucode base-devel brightnessctl devtools efibootmgr firefox git greetd linux-firmware networkmanager pipewire pkgstats rofi-calc steam stow sudo tree ttf-jetbrains-mono-nerd wget btop-git cosmic-session-git dunst-git fastfetch-git feh-git fish-git ghostty-git helix-git librewolf linux-cachyos obsidian oxwm-git picom-git pwvucontrol rofi-git vesktop
 ```

 Add the only if xorg/wayland utilities as your wm requires.
-Add your wm of choice by installing with yay -S <DE>-git
+Add your wm of choice by installing with yay -S DE-git or pacman -S DE
 After linux-cachyos is installed you can remove the linux package

 > You need git and base-devel but that can be inculed in the pacstrap